 The information in this statement that relates to Exploration Results and Mineral Resources is based on the Mineral reserve and resource report and information compiled by Hermanus Berhardus Swart, a Competent Person who is a Professional Natural Scientist registered with South African Council for Natural Scientific Professions accredited (No. 400101/00) and a Member of the Geological Society of South Africa, each of which is a "Recognised Professional Organisation" (RPO) that is included in a list that is posted on the ASX website from time to time.
 Hermanus Berhardus Swart, the Competent Person is employed by Dunrose Trading 186 (PTY) Ltd trading as Shango Solutions, which provides services as geological consultants.
-The Competent Person has sufficient experience which is relevant to the style of mineralisation and types of deposits under consideration, and to the activity which has been undertaken, to qualify as a Competent Person as defined by the 2012 edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC), the 2001 Code for reporting of Mineral Exploration Results, Mineral Resources and Mineral Reserves in the United Kingdom, Ireland and Europe (IMMM) as well as the 2007 edition of the South African Code for Reporting of Exploration Results, Dineral Resources and Mineral Resources and Mineral Resources of the for Reporting of Exploration Results, Mineral Resources and Mineral Resources and Mineral Resources of the Inclusion of the matters based on his information in the form and context in which it appears.
+The Competent Person has sufficient experience which is relevant to the style of mineralisation and types of deposits under consideration, and to the activity which has been undertaken, to qualify as a Competent Person as defined by the 2012 edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC), the 2001 Code for reporting of Mineral Exploration Results, Mineral Resources and Mineral Reserves in the United Kingdom, Ireland and Europe (IMMM) as well as the 2007 edition of the South African Code for Reporting of Exploration Results, Mineral Resources and Mineral Resources to the inclusion of the matters based on his information in the form and context in which it appears.